PrincetonUniversity/advanced-command-line/06_sed/README.md

 sed '/^\*\*\* START/q' metamorphosis.txt
 sed '/^\*\*\* START/Q' metamorphosis.txt
 ```
-The `q` variant prints the contents of the line buffer before quiting, `Q`
+The `q` variant prints the contents of the line buffer before quitting, `Q`
 exits immediately.

 You can use quit to improve efficiency of a sed command by exiting